ahhhiii/SimpleJDACommandHandler/README.md

 - `Message` - The message that triggered the command
 - `JDA` - The JDA instance
 - `EmbedBuilder` - An template embed builder that you can use to create an embed

+There are also parameters that come from the library internals, which may be useful for something like a help command.
+These are:

+- `ICommandHandler` - The command handler instance
+- `CommandRegistrator` - The command registrator instance
+- `HandlerId` - The ID of the command handler
+- `ICommand` - The command instance

 In this example, I will use the `TextChannel` parameter to send a message to the channel where the command was triggered.